janalbhandari/CMPE-202-Project/README.md

 •	Extract the contents and navigate to the folder via the command line, at the location where umlparser.jar is present.

-•	run command "java -jar umlparser.jar class <source folder> <output folder with file name>", output file name will be displayed on terminal
+•	run command "java -jar umlparser.jar class <source folder> <output folder with file name>, output file's path will be displayed on the terminal

 •	For eg, java -jar umlparser.jar class /Users/janalbhandari/Documents/202/My_Project/Test_Cases/uml-parser-test-5/ /Users/janalbhandari/Documents/202/My_Project/Sample/output/test5